← All Care Types

 • Medicare certification

-• Positive reviews and testimonials
+• Positive client reviews and testimonials

-• Strong communication practices
+• Strong communication between caregivers and families

 Red Flags

-• Lack of certification
+• Lack of proper licensing or certification

 • High staff turnover

-• Negative reviews or complaints
+• Negative reviews or unresolved complaints

 Abuse Warning Signs